deshondixon/reading-notes/README.md

 ### **Reminders**

 - Don't get comfortable and stuck in my ways.
 Strive to new learn something new even and take a different approach to my usual methods.
 - Even if I fail at something don't give up.
 Learn from your mistakes and understand why those mistakes where made.
-  - Life never gets boring or stagnant if your always learning.
-Keep up with the competition.
-Your old tricks and method will fade out quick and you'll realize those that chose to countine to learn and not allow themselves to succumb to stagnation excel above others.
+- Your old tricks and method will fade out quick.
+You'll realize those that chose to countine to learn excel above others.